Commercial Property

 The sales comparison approach

-This involves comparing a commercial property to similar assets in the area that have been sold.
+This involves comparing a property to similar assets in the area that have been sold.
 Once these properties have been identified, investors can note any key differences between them and their property, and incorporate adjusted costs.

 Say an investor analysed 3 similar commercial buildings in this way, the formula will be: